Celtic 'at the doorstep' of title - Postecoglou

 "It was about building something this year.
 We were under no illusions our goal was also to have success and we're at the doorstep of that now."

-After failing to add to their one-goal lead, Celtic had to withstand a late surge from Rangers with Joe Hart making a double save from Scott Arfield and Ryan Kent.
+After failing to add to their one-goal lead, Celtic were pulled back and had to withstand a late surge from Rangers, with Joe Hart making a double save from Scott Arfield and Ryan Kent.

 Postecoglou's side stay six points clear with only three games remaining and with a near insurmountable 19-goal advantage over the Premiership holders.